WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Function `wp_img_tag_add_loading_attr` is deprecated since version 6.3.0
 	* Bug in `the_content` filter detection which sometimes caused the counter not to display
+	* `tptn_thumbnail` settings size disappeared from Settings page if this was deselected

 = 3.3.0 =